ShantanuD1512/ShantanuD1512/README.md

 - Open Source Contribution

 ## ⚡ Fun fact
-I love solving puzzles and playing chess in my free time!
+I love solving puzzles and websurfing in my free time!

 Feel free to explore my repositories and reach out if you have any questions or collaborations in mind.
 Let's build something amazing together!